jacopofar/markov-avro-tools/README.md

 > Perhaps someone in the group.
 With slack, there's on boarding and a link between high cholesterol and cardiovascular disease has been compiling everything from node into browser - emulating a lot of expressive power, but hey, no halting problem.
 The obvious thing to forget on HN, flat earth?
 Chemtrails?
 After a recent article in the mortgage & finance markets.

+Now let's try building one from characters:

+`python3 markov_from_avro.py build -input_file hackernews_utterances.avro -keylen 4 -tokenizer char -markov_prefix hn_c`

+this time the keylen is different and with the prefix _nh_c_ there's no confusion with the previous ones.

+with `python3 markov_from_avro.py generate -number 1 -keylen 4 -markov_prefix hn_c -tokenizer char`

+I got:

+> Just now the phrased amphetaming with is not benefit is a differ own the me, ever you can in other the bust is going somethods like south Arduino Hearing: http://www.bbc.co.uk/newsletting than employ peace that clearnings - tree wife industry prove to benefit, but does to have see wholested.In that is plane featurate any of then that my photos (to states looks.
+Does to tellennials are only would had side overdoing a versatistick all TSX (HSW136) is for act the UK.

+Works with Python 3.6, enjoy!